The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's For The Love Of God, Beyond Belief (signed) is estimated to be worth between £1,950 and £2,900.
-This etching print, created in 2007, has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of six total sales since its entry to the market in July 2012.
-In the last 12 months, there have been no sales, however, in the last five years, the hammer price has ranged from £1,786 in September 2020 to £2,000 in August 2021.
-The average return to the seller over the past five years has been £1,609.
+The value of Damien Hirst’s For The Love Of God, Beyond Belief is estimated to be worth between £1,700 and £2,550.
+This signed etching, created in 2007, has shown consistent value growth, with an average annual growth rate of 5%.
+This artwork has an auction history of six total sales since its entry to the market in July 2012.
+Over the past five years, the hammer price has ranged from £1,786 in September 2020 to £2,000 in August 2021.
+The average return to the seller during this period was £1,609.
 The edition size of this artwork is limited to 300.

 Meaning & Analysis